Wales savour their World Cup moment in time

 There is no escaping the fact that this World Cup is different.
 Where many are concerned, the tournament should not be in Qatar.

-There are myriad reasons why this country should not host a World Cup, from its human rights record to its stance on the LGBTQ+ community and its treatment of migrant workers.
+There are myriad reasons why this country is a controversial host for a World Cup, from its human rights record to its stance on the LGBTQ+ community and its treatment of migrant workers.

-By contrast, there are few, if any, reasons for this country, almost entirely devoid of any football heritage, to host a World Cup.
+And there are few, if any, reasons for this country, almost entirely devoid of any football heritage, to host a World Cup.
 For those visiting Doha, to report or support, it is natural to feel conflicted.

 But to see Wales at a World Cup?
 That is something to savour.
 As complex and controversial as the backdrop to this competition undoubtedly is, it is still a moment in time for Wales.